2025 Classes

 Ryan Olsen - Roughouts Selection

-The class project will be a realistic tiger bust.
+The class project will be TBD.
 The class will cover carving, texturing, woodburning and painting using a roughout.
 You will need carving tools, carving glove, woodburner, burner tips and brushes.
 The instructor will provide the paints.
 The tools used by the instructor are a knife, #3 gouge, 1/2' U-gouge, 1/4" U gouge, 3/16" veiner, 1/8" veiner.

-Rich Wetherbee - Bust of a Sea Captain or Pirate
+Rich Wetherbee - Realistic Bust (TBD) or choice of roughout

-For this year's Students will have their choice of a Sea Captain bust or a Pirate.
+Students will have their choice of a realistic human bust, or any number of Rich's roughouts.
 Bring sharp palm tools, note taking materials and imagination required.

 Tools needed: